 For further advice or assistance please contact Trading Standards or visit the Scottish Courts website.

-You may also seek advice from the In Court Advisor who is based at Kilmarnock Sherrif Court.
+You may also seek advice from the In Court Advisor who is based at Kilmarnock Sheriff Court.